chunhui-shi/CarND-Traffic-Sign-Classifier-Project/write.md

 * validation set accuracy of 95.6%
 * test set accuracy of 93.2%

-If an iterative approach was chosen:
+* What was the first architecture that was tried and why was it chosen?
+The process is iterative approach to explore how different parameters' changes could have impact on accuracy.

-* What was the first architecture that was tried and why was it chosen? letNet was chosen because it showed very good performance when handling similar size of pictures and similar size of training samples.
+Initially letNet was chosen because it showed very good performance when handling similar size(28x28 vs. 32x32) of pictures and similar size of training samples.
+Run inital model result was ~80% accuracy on validation dataset.
+So this seemed a not bad starting point.

 * What were some problems with the initial architecture?
+The initial architecture was design to handle gray images thus the volume was not big enough to take in much more complex(colorful) images with much different background and different light conditions and more complex pictures(e.g. bike, car, slippery, 'stop' etc.).

-Since traffic signs have color elements are actually color is important when people design traffic signs.
-So we should keep RGB color information in network.
+As to preprocessing, since traffic signs have color elements.
+And actually color is important when people design traffic signs.
+So intuitely we should keep RGB color information in preprocessing.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

+Since I noticed that running more epochs can bring certain improvements on accuracy, So I extended training epochs to 40, 80, 400.
+However all stuck somewhere away from 93%.

+So first focus on preprocessing inputs by not using gray images, then increase training datasets by randomly rotating the images a tiny angle to generate new images.
+Then brigtening the dark images.
+These efforts all brought some small improvements.
+But the impact is not big enough to consistently staying above 93% accuracy.

+Observed that the entropy of input actually is 3 times than gray images now, I also increased the volume of each layers(parameter numbers) about 2 -3 times.
+These adjustments proved to be critical to the accuracy improvement.

-Have run many training on every changes made to parameters and architecture.
-Notice that the epoch number usually could be set to less than 20.
-In this case, don't see much overfitting concern so did not use dropout.
+Then finalize the training epoch after these experiements.
+Since for now, the epoch number usually could be set to less than 20. with this epcoh number, the concern of overfitting did not raise.

-Another adjustment is increasing depths of convolutional layers and this proved helpful.

 * Which parameters were tuned?
 How were they adjusted and why?